mdn/translated-content-de/files/de/web/api/popover_api/using/index.md

     transform 0.7s,
     overlay 0.7s allow-discrete,
     display 0.7s allow-discrete;
-  /* Entspricht
+  /* Equivalent to
   transition: all 0.7s allow-discrete; */
 }

-/* Muss nach der vorherigen Regel [popover]:popover-open stehen, um wirksam zu sein, da die Spezifität gleich ist */
+/* Needs to be after the previous [popover]:popover-open rule to take effect, as the specificity is the same */
 @starting-style {
   [popover]:popover-open {
     opacity: 0;